NextronSystems/asgard-manual/administration/initial.rst

 Change the Admin Password
 -------------------------

-Login to the ASGARD Web interface with the user ``admin`` and password ``admin``.
+Log into the Management Center web interface with the user ``admin`` and password ``admin``.

-The admin user has limited/restricted access to some sections to ensure the correct audit of certain actions.
-In order to access restricted functions which require an audit please create an user with the corresponding rights under ``Settings`` > ``Users``.

 .. figure:: ../images/mc_login-screen.png
    :alt: Login Screen

    Login Screen

+After logging in to the Management Center for the first time, you will have to change the default password.

 Click the username ``admin`` in the top right corner.
 This will open a dropdown menu.
 Click ``User Settings`` to see user specific settings.